 Designed for pipelines and other similar applications, a progressive or roll along approach is installed alongside the route, preceding excavation and pipe laying.
 Equipment from a previously completed and backfilled section is installed at the head of the line, removing the need for large quantities of equipment.

 Deep Bored Well

 When the water table needs lowering below nine metres, conventional vertical wellpoint installation in stages isn’t feasible or economical.
 We provide an alternative: the tube or bored well.
 A hole is bored to the required depth; a mesh screen lining then allows water to accumulate at the bottom, which is removed by a submersible unit installed in the well which permits excavation down to 22m in a single stage.

 Deep Well Dewatering

-This installation typically consist of vertical or inclined bores, usually in the order of 200mm to 300mm diameter placed through the strata requiring pressure relief.
+This installation typically consists of vertical or inclined bores, usually in the order of 200mm to 300mm diameter placed through the strata requiring pressure relief.
 A suitable uPVC well casing will be placed in the borehole, consisting of screened and cased sections.
 An adequate filter pack is installed to both maximize well yield and inhibit the movement of fines.
 After well development, airlifting within the well casing is carried out before a suitable electric submersible borehole unit is installed.

 This system enables you to lower the groundwater table adequately in cohesive and low permeable soils.
 Water is pumped off directly from sumps (ditches) along the toes of the slopes of the excavation works.
 The suction hose with strainer is merely placed in the sump and the collected water is primed and discharged.
 This makes it easy to install and simple to operate.
-The Khansaheb Sykes GP range are ideally suited for this.